tytydraco/yessleep/out/We_Should_Have_Never_Summoned_Cupid.md

 Valentine's Day was always a joke to us, a commercial holiday for saps and those too desperate to cling to the idea of romantic love.
 So, when Mia found that ancient book buried in the corner of that musty old bookstore, it was meant to be another laugh.
 A dusty tome with spells for love, prosperity, and, amusingly, one to summon Cupid himself.
-We thought, why not?

 "Hey, Chase, how about we summon Cupid?
 You know, bind our love eternally, yada yada..."
 Mia suggested with a smirk, her eyes alight with mischief.